 Cupping Therapy Rate

 Suction is created by using fire, also known as fire cupping or a mechanical pump.
 If your practitioner decides to use fire to create the suction, the cups are not hot.
-Fire cupping involves soaking a cotton ball in 70% alcohol.
+Fire cupping involves soaking a cotton ball with 90% alcohol.
 The cotton is then clamped by a pair of forceps and lit via match or lighter.
-The flaming cotton ball is then, in one fluid motion, placed into the cup, quickly removed, and the cup is placed on the skin.
-By adding fire to the inside of the cup, oxygen is removed (which is replaced with an equal volume of carbon dioxide) and a small amount of suction is created due to the air contracting.
+The flaming cotton ball is then, in one fluid motion, placed into the cup, quickly removed, and placed on the skin.
+By placing fire briefly inside the glass cup, oxygen is removed, and a small amount of suction is created due to the air contracting.
 The cups are a comfortable temperature when they touch your skin.
 Massage oil may be applied to create a better seal as well as allow the cups to glide over muscle groups (also called “moving cupping” or “sliding cupping”).
 The cups remain in place for five to fifteen minutes depending on the condition being treated.
 Cupping helps treat pain, deep scar tissue in the muscles and connective tissues, muscle knots, adhesions, and restrictions in the body.

 Cupping produces a therapeutic and relaxation response.